rancher/rke2/docs/cis_self_assessment.md

 Ensure that the Kubernetes PKI key file permissions are set to `600` (Scored)
 <details>
 <summary>Rationale</summary>
 Kubernetes makes use of a number of key files as part of the operation of its components.
 The permissions on these files should be set to 600 to protect their integrity and confidentiality.
-This is a manual check and each file in the output will need to be verified.
 </details>

 **Result:** Pass

 **Audit**
+Run the below command on the master node.

+For example,

 ```bash
 stat -c %n\ %a /var/lib/rancher/rke2/server/tls/*.key
 ```